How many inches does 1/4 illustration board have?

 How do you clean an illustration board?

-To clean an illustration board, use a soft, dry brush or a clean, dry microfiber cloth.
-Avoid water, solvents, or abrasive materials that could damage the surface.
+To clean an illustration board, use a soft, dry brush or a slightly damp microfiber cloth with distilled water.
+Avoid harsh chemicals, solvents, or excessive moisture, which can damage the surface or warp the board.

 Can you use colored pencils on illustration board?